xpl0t/phoenix-core/README.md

 # PhOeNiX
 Linux console tool to mislead internet packets in the local network targeting the gateway.

+**Disclaimer!!
+This tool will send ARP response packets stating, that the gateway ip is at a MAC address that does not exist.
+No device except the device running the attack will have a working connection to the internet.
+Only use this tool if you know what you are doing and only run this on your own network.
+I wont take any responsiblity for your actions.**

 ## Compile with gcc

 The gcc compiler is preinstalled on many distributions.